 Music as a Coping Tool

-Music can be a powerful coping strategy for managing chronic pain.
+Music can be a powerful coping strategy for managing chronic pain and functional symptoms.
 Research shows that listening to music has the ability to reduce stress and worry, improve mood and boost the immune system.
-Sometimes choosing music that matches your mood -- for example sad music when you're feeling down -- can help you to feel less alone and better understood.
+Sometimes choosing music that matches your mood - for example sad music when you're feeling down - can help you to feel less alone and better understood.
 But, too much sad music can have the opposite effect making you feel even more depressed.
 That's why it's always important to have some upbeat or happy songs on on your playlist as well.
 Listening to a happy rhythm or singing along with some fun lyrics can be a game changer on tough day!

 Enjoy and rock on!